-Upon identification by the Licensing Professional of a candidate licensee(s) (usually prior to initiating negotiations with a company), and where the LP wishes to have the inventor's involvement in the licensing decision-making process, the lead inventor should be asked to consider his or her involvement in the licensing decision-making process, considering the earlier notification about disqualification and disclosure requirements of the Political Reform Act.
+Upon identification by the Licensing Professional of candidate licensees (usually those entering Secrecy Agreements with the University), and where the LP wishes to have the inventor's involvement in the licensing decision-making process, the lead inventor should be asked to consider his or her involvement in the licensing decision-making process, considering the earlier notification about disqualification and disclosure requirements of the Political Reform Act.

-The inventor may disqualify him or herself by asserting in writing that while having the disqualifying personal financial interest, he or she has not in the past nor will in the future make, participate in making, or attempt to influence a University decision concerning the subject invention, including the selection of a licensee(s), and other decisions made in the course of attempting to commercialize the invention.
+The inventor may disqualify him or herself by formally asserting in writing that while having the disqualifying personal financial interest, he or she has not in the past nor will in the future make, participate in making, or attempt to influence a University decision concerning the subject invention, including the selection of a licensee(s), and other decisions made in the course of attempting to commercialize the invention.
 UC Form TT-100, Inventor Statement Concerning Involvement in Licensing Decisions, (www.ucop.edu/ott/tt-100) may be used for this purpose.
-Alternatively, simple non-participation in any and all licensing decisions, even without written self-disqualification, is sufficient to remain in compliance with the Act.
+Alternatively, simple non-participation in any and all licensing decisions, even without formal written self-disqualification, is sufficient to remain in compliance with the Act.
 Such action by the inventor should be taken in close coordination with the LP.
 A copy of any written disqualification should be kept in the invention case file.